Top-rated local movers that handle Dayton to North Las Vegas moves

 - North Las Vegas’s population is about 91% greater than Dayton.

-- North Las Vegas's public transportation has a score of 4 out of 10 versus Dayton's higher score of 6.
+- North Las Vegas’s public transportation score of 4 out of 10 is lower than Dayton’s score of 6.

 - North Las Vegas is less walkable than Dayton with a score of 34 out of 100 vs Dayton’s 45 out of 100.

-- Both North Las Vegas and Dayton have the same bike-friendliness score of 47 out of 100, meaning North Las Vegas is about as safe for cyclists as Dayton.
-Typically, cities that have scores of 20 or higher are seen as reasonably safe, though the higher the score, the more safely accessible a city is for bicycling.
+- Both North Las Vegas and Dayton have similar bike-friendliness scores (47 vs 48), meaning North Las Vegas is about as safe for cyclists as Dayton.
+Typically, cities with scores of 20 or higher are seen as reasonably safe, though higher scores mean better cycling accessibility.

 - North Las Vegas’s crime rate is higher than Dayton with a score of 26.0 compared to Dayton’s 4.0.
 This means that North Las Vegas neighborhoods are safer than 26.0% of all U.S. neighborhoods, and Dayton neighborhoods are safer than 4.0%.